 If you’re experiencing any COVID-19 symptoms, suspect you might have COVID-19, or have recently received a positive COVID test result, it’s important that you don’t visit your GP or audiologist.
-Instead, you’ll need to follow the official government self-isolation guidance and contact the NHS 111 helpline for further information.
+Instead, you’ll need to follow the official government guidance and contact the NHS 111 helpline for further information.

 Does a pre-existing hearing condition increase the risk of developing COVID-19?

 There is no research evidence to suggest that having a pre-existing hearing condition, such as tinnitus or hearing loss, increases a person’s risk of developing COVID-19.